mnesca/corgi_cubicle/README.md

 For now im sticking with Canadian open data sources: https://data.winnipeg.ca/  -- i am currently going to be doing analysis on transit data.

+UPDATE 07-07-2019:
+  - Ive been getting into my dataset now, a couple questions were raised about the data, such as "Can i use R to connect to relational databases?" or even "how do i use APIs with R?" ---- as i dive deeper into the rabbit hole....

 UPDATE 07-02-2019:
   - Okay it seems to work!! super proud!
 1 step closer to a data scientist! :)